Robert Townson (natural historian): European travels

-Australia
+Australian life

 Townson aimed to use his knowledge of mineralogy in India, but failed to find work there.
 At the home of Sir Joseph Banks he met William Paterson, of the New South Wales Corps.
 His brother John of the Royal Marines was in Australia, returning to England in 1800 for a visit.
 Townson went there, setting off from England at the end of 1806.
 He became one of the opponents of William Bligh in the Rum Rebellion, and received a land grant.

 Subsequently, Townson showed dissatisfaction with his Australian venture.
 Firstly all the land grants made after the Rum Rebellion were cancelled.
 Lachlan Macquarie who replaced Bligh visited Townson at home at Kogarah Bay, and replacement grants of land were made, with Townson and his brother having a land grant at Varroville, New South Wales; but Townson did nothing to accept the land until Macquarie left office.
 He thought the land unsuitable, made plans to return to the United Kingdom that fell through, and became reclusive.

 Townson succeeded in his farming and wine growing.
 In 1822 he was elected to the Agricultural Society of New South Wales He died on 27 June 1827, and was buried in Parramatta.